Faisal4119/Health-Chatbot/README.md

-# Health-Chatbot
-This project is a health-focused chatbot designed to provide general information and respond to user queries.
-It leverages advanced natural language processing (NLP) techniques and an AI language model to process inputs and generate responses in real time.
 Health Chatbot: AI-Powered Conversational Assistant This project is a health-focused chatbot designed to provide general information and respond to user queries.
 It leverages advanced natural language processing (NLP) techniques and an AI language model to process inputs and generate responses in real time.